-The CVRD fire departments can draft from natural water sources such as Michael or Quennell Lake, other smaller lakes, ponds, rivers, and even swimming pools.
-The ocean can be used to draft water, depending upon equipment, as a last resort.
-The natural water sources are known and mapped, however, static water sources can be severely impacted by summer drought.
+The CVRD fire departments can draft from natural water sources such as Cowichan River and Quamichan Lake, other much smaller lakes, ponds, rivers, and even swimming pools, or the ocean when necessary for fire suppression purposes.
+The natural water sources are known and mapped; however, static water sources can be severely impacted by summer drought.
+As a last resort, the ocean can be used to draft water, depending upon equipment.

-RECOMMENDATION #33: All new rural development should have a water system which meets or exceeds minimum standards of NFPA 1142, Standard on Water Supplies for Suburban and Rural Fire Fighting.
-Fire services should review the water supply to ensure it provides adequate placement, flow, and reliability for suppression needs and that secondary power is available in the event of power outages.
+RECOMMENDATION #47: All new rural development should have a water system which meets or exceeds minimum standards of NFPA 1142, Standard on Water Supplies for Suburban and Rural Fire Fighting.
+Fire services should review the water supply to ensure it provides sufficient placement, flow, and reliability for suppression needs and that secondary power is available in the event of power outages.

-RECOMMENDATION #34: Consider completing a fire flow/water vulnerability assessment to identify where upgrades to systems, flows, hydrant number or location, and water storage, or secondary power is required.
+RECOMMENDATION #48: Complete a fire flow/water vulnerability assessment to identify where upgrades to systems, flows, hydrant number or location, and water storage, or secondary power is required.
 Prioritize and rank projects and complete or require upgrades as resources allow.